7 Tools Flooring Professionals Can’t Be Without

 Based on decades of research, RH testing entails probes, or sensors, within the slab at the correct depth necessary to determine the final moisture condition of the concrete slab if it were sealed at that point in time.
 It’s a long-range assessment of final moisture conditions that might impact the finished floor.

-The Rapid RH® 4.0 EX is the latest version of the award-winning Rapid RH® concrete moisture test method from Wagner Meters.
+The Rapid RH® L6 is the latest version of the award-winning Rapid RH concrete moisture test method from Wagner Meters.

 Smart Sensors are embedded in the slab, where they remain equilibrated for the duration of the testing period.
-Fast and accurate readings are made as often as possible with the Easy Reader with Touch-n-Sense™ technology.
+Fast and accurate readings are made as often as possible with the Total Reader® with Touch-n-Sense™ technology.

 For flooring professionals and building inspectors, this means a significant amount of savings in time, test materials, and labor, while complying fully with ASTM requirements (F2170).

-The Rapid RH® Complete Starter Kit contains everything necessary for getting started.
-Or sensors and Easy Readers can be purchased separately to expand capacity for larger job sites.
+The Rapid RH L6 Starter Kit+ contains everything necessary for getting started.
+Plus, sensors and Total Readers can be purchased separately to expand capacity for larger job sites.

 5. Wood Moisture Meter